TomSmeets/quest-for-nothing/doc/graphics.md

 ## UI

 There are two kinds of graphics in this game.
-1. a 2D user interface
+1. A 2D user interface.
-2. a 3D World
+2. A 3D World.

 Do I want to combine these?